HecFranco/devops-fundamentals/02_docker/00_introduccion/notes.md

 > *unshare()* allows a process (or thread) to disassociate parts of its execution context that are currently being shared with other processes (or threads).
 Part of the execution context, such as the mount namespace, is shared implicitly when a new process is created using FORK(2) (for more information visit http://man7.org/linux/man-pages/man2/fork.2.html) or VFORK(2) (for more information visit http://man7.org/linux/man-pages/man2/vfork.2.html), while other parts, such as virtual memory, may be shared by explicit request when creating a process or thread using CLONE(2) (for more information visit http://man7.org/linux/man-pages/man2/clone.2.html).

 Los `namespaces` limitan la visibilidad que un proceso tiene en otros procesos, `networking`, `filesystems`, y componentes del `user ID`.
 Los procesos de contenedores están limitados para ver sólo lo que está en el mismo `namespace`.
 Los procesos desde los contenedores o los procesos del `host` no son directamente accesibles desde dentro de los procesos del contenedor.
-Adicionalmente Docker, proporciona a cada contenedor su propia `networking` que protege a los los `sockets` y las `interfaces` de una manera similar.
+Adicionalmente Docker, proporciona a cada contenedor su propia `networking` que protege a los `sockets` y las `interfaces` de una manera similar.

 Si los `cgroups` limitan cuanto puedes usar de algo, los `namespaces` limitan cuanto puedes ver de algo.